Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Discussion

 \section{Discussion}

-SMT provides a conceptually and mathematically simple framework that combines the advantages of existing methods while offering versatile capabilities.
-The main aspect not considered in this work is the frequency dependence of the wavefront correction.
-It is well known that the optimal wavefront for focusing behind scattering media depends sensitively on the frequency~\cite{2011_vanBeijnum_OL}.
-Future work can explore optimization strategies that incorporate the frequency dependence in $\phi_{\rm in}$ and $\phi_{\rm out}$ while avoiding overfitting due to the additional degrees of freedom.
-One may also adopt a progressive increase of the NA~\cite{2016_Hillmann_srep} to utilize the deeper penetration of the forward scattered photons~\cite{2017_Zhao_OL, 2022_Cua_BOE}, and/or a progressive increase of the depth~\cite{2023_Lee_ncomms}.
-Global optimization can be used when the scattering is so strong that a local optimization loses its consistency.
-Future work may also explore other optimization schemes beyond using an image quality metric.
+SMT provides an intuitive and versatile framework for noninvasive label-free computational imaging deep inside scattering media.
+By formulating the wavefront correction and image reconstruction into a nonconvex optimization problem and regularizing the wavefronts, SMT sets a framework for future matrix-based imaging works to build upon, as the optimization algorithm, the optimized image quality metrics, and the number of optimized wavefront modes, can be flexibly chosen depending on each particular sample. {Although only the $ex~vivo$ mouse brain and dense nanoparticle colloid are used in this paper to primarily demonstrate the capabilities and potentials of SMT, future works will deal with different types of biological tissues such as bone or muscle and non-biological scattering media like white paint or white papers as we work to implement SMT in various practical applications such as medical imaging or material inspection.}

-Validation against the ground truth is nontrivial for volumetric imaging~\cite{2022_Krauze_srep}.
-Using the recent ``augmented partial factorization'' simulation method~\cite{2022_Lin_NCS}, we have validated SMT through full-wave numerical simulations~\cite{2023_Wang_arXiv}.
+{Compared to existing state-of-the-art matrix-based imaging techniques \cite{yoon2020laser,2023_Lee_ncomms,2024_Balondrade_NatPhoton}, SMT differs in several key aspects: the quadruple summation in image quality metric greatly boosts target-to-speckle ratio; the coarse-to-fine progressive multiscale correction further mitigates local minima caused by strong multiple scattering background noise; and the Zernike-regularized wavefront parameterization avoids overfitting to prevent the optimization from strengthening speckles rather than the target signal.
+These strategies enable SMT to perform more robust correction in highly scattering, inhomogeneous samples, pushing the imaging depth and quality beyond what current reflection matrix-based techniques can achieve.}

-One can interpret RCM, OCT, and OCM as measuring the diagonal elements of the reflection matrix in a spatial basis.
-SMT utilizes the additional off-diagonal elements to digitally refocus to different planes and to enable double-path wavefront corrections.
-The price is having to measure those off-diagonal elements.
+{One aspect not considered in this work is the frequency dependence of the wavefront correction.
+It is well known that the optimal wavefront for focusing behind scattering media depends on the frequency~\cite{2011_vanBeijnum_OL}.
+Future work can explore optimization strategies that incorporate the frequency dependence in $\phi_{\rm in}$ and $\phi_{\rm out}$ while avoiding overfitting and the larger number of poor local optima due to the additional degrees of freedom (Supplementary Sect.
+III.F.8).} One may also explore other optimization schemes beyond using an image quality metric.